-- Fees paid when withdrawing cryptocurrency from a centralised exchange to your personal wallet.
+- Fees paid when withdrawing cryptocurrency from a centralized exchange to your personal wallet.

-- Gas fees paid during on-chain Ethereum swaps when interacting with decentralised exchanges.
+- Gas fees paid during on-chain Ethereum swaps when interacting with decentralized exchanges.
 You can read more details about Ethereum gas fees here: https://cryptotaxcalculator.io/guides/eth-gas-fees-tax

-An 'Ignore' transaction is used for ignoring a particular transaction from tax and balance calculations.
+An 'Ignore In' or 'Ignore Out' transaction is used for ignoring a particular transaction from tax and balance calculations.
 This is a useful 'soft' alternative to deleting a transaction.

-A "Failed" transaction is used for marking failed transactions (whether in or out).
+A 'Failed In' or 'Failed Out' transaction is used for marking failed transactions (whether in or out).
 The transaction itself will be ignored from tax calculations, but any fees incurred from creating the transaction will be accounted for."

 - You tried to send ETH to someone during a period of high network congestion and you ran out of gas.